Immigration, Infrastructure And Iran: The President's Plans For 2018

 More pressingly, there is a Jan.
 19 deadline to pass yet another spending bill to keep the lights on in the government.

-Here is a look at some of those key priority areas and concerns:
+Here is a look at some of those key priority areas and variables:

 National security